 In addition to the cash compensation, non-employee directors receive option grants at periodic intervals under the automatic option grant program of our 2000 Stock Incentive Plan.
 Non-employee and employee directors are also eligible to receive option grants under the discretionary option grant program of the Plan.
 Under the automatic option grant program, each individual who first becomes a non-employee board member receives an option grant to purchase 25,000 shares of common stock on the date such individual joins the Board of Directors.
 The initial automatic option grant is supplemented by a discretionary option grant to purchase 5,000 shares of common stock on the date such person joins the Board of Directors.
-In addition, on the date of each annual stockholders meeting, each non-employee director who continues to serve as a non-employee director is automatic grant shall be supplemented by a discretionary option grant to purchase 7,500 shares of common stock on the date of Directors for at least six months.
+In addition, on the date of each annual stockholders meeting, each non-employee director who continues to serve as a non-employee director is automatically granted an option to purchase 7,500 shares of common stock, provided such individual has served on the Board of Directors for at least six months.
 This annual automatic grant shall be supplemented by a discretionary option grant to purchase 7,500 shares of common stock on the date of such annual stockholders meeting hereafter.
 Under these programs, on the date of our 2005 Annual Meeting each of Messrs.
 Almgren, Anderson, Bond,